jmcantrell/arch-bootstrap/README.md

 The default language priority list

-Multiple should be separated with a colon.
+Multiple values should be separated with a colon.

 ### `BOOTSTRAP_LC_ADDRESS`